khanfarabi/Word2Vec-Application/README.md

 # Run the Program

-In code folder the following commands needs to run to get the output and data path is needed to be set up:
+In code folder the following commands need to be run to get the output and data path is needed to be set up:

 python Similar_Word_extraction.py hotel   #for the hotel review data